Marijuana arrest rates increase: Options available for the accused

-With more and more states throughout the country passing laws to legalize marijuana, it may seem surprising that the arrest rates throughout the United States continues to increase.
-Recreational marijuana is currently legal in Colorado, Washington, Alaska, Oregon, Washington D.C., California, Maine, Massachusetts, Nevada, Michigan, Vermont, Guam and Illinois.
-However, it is important to note that although a growing number of states are passing more lenient marijuana related laws, neither the federal government nor the Commonwealth of Virginia have made any significant changes to the law as it applies to possession of marijuana.
-As a result, the possession, purchase and sale of marijuana is still generally illegal at both the federal level as well as in the Commonwealth of Virginia.
+With more and more states throughout the country passing laws to legalize marijuana, it may seem surprising that the arrest rates throughout the United States continue to increase.
+Recreational marijuana is currently legal in Colorado, Washington, Alaska, Oregon, Washington, D.C., California, Maine, Massachusetts, Nevada, Michigan, Vermont, Guam and Illinois.
+However, it is important to note that although a growing number of states are passing more lenient marijuana-related laws, neither the federal government nor the Commonwealth of Virginia has made any significant changes to the law as it applies to possession of marijuana.
+As a result, the possession, purchase and sale of marijuana are still generally illegal at both the federal level as well as in the Commonwealth of Virginia.

 - Illegal search and seizure.
-The Fourth Amendment provides the protection against an illegal search and seizure by state or federal law enforcement and the police- cannot search your home or vehicle without following certain protocols.
+The Fourth Amendment provides protection against an illegal search and seizure by state or federal law enforcement, and the police cannot search your home or vehicle without following certain protocols.
 A failure to follow constitutional rules can result in a ruling that any evidence found during an illegal search is generally inadmissible in court.

 - False identification.
 What looks like a drug, may not be a drug.
 In 2012, a Kansas couple was subject to a raid after a substance police thought was marijuana was found in their garbage.
 After further review, it turned out the supposed marijuana was tea.